Photo of Benedictine scholars at Our Common Home Farms

 Sign up to volunteer at Thurston County Food Bank

-Our Common Home Farms works to care for our common home in three ways: to provide nutrient-dense, locally grown, and ethically produced food within our community, especially for those in most need; to educate on sustainable agricultural practices, the relationship between good food and good health, and the responsibilities inherent within the communion of each individual with the human family and the natural world; and to build climate change resilience in the areas of food production, the creation of habitat, and the mitigation of climate change processes.
+The Saint Martin's University Farm works to care for our common home in three ways: to provide nutrient-dense, locally grown and ethically produced food within our community, especially for those in most need; to educate on sustainable agricultural practices, the relationship between good food and good health, and the responsibilities inherent within the communion of each individual with the human family and the natural world; and to build climate change resilience in the areas of food production, the creation of habitat, and the mitigation of climate change processes.
 We meet at the bottom of the Grand Staircase at Old Main by Lot S at 9am and are expected to return at about 12pm.
 Transportation is provided.

-Sign up to volunteer at Our Common Home Farms
+Sign up to volunteer at the Saint Martin's University Farm

 Next